 Fields Description Select Distinct Values Include the DISTINCT keyword in the SQL SELECT statement.
 Source Schema Schema within the source database where the source table resides.
-Derive Source Tables(s) and Source Columns Derive the Source Table(s) and Source Column(s) properties (of this screen) from the source details of this table's columns.
-Note: The existing property values will be overwritten.
+Derive Source Tables(s) and Derive the Source Table(s) and Source Column(s) properties (of this screen) from the source details of this table's columns.
+Source Columns Note The existing property values will be overwritten.
 Source Table(s) Name of the table or tables that the data is sourced from.
+Override Source Column/Transform ations Ignore the source and transformation details of this table's columns and instead use the override details specified below.

-Fields Description Override Source Column/Transform ations Ignore the source and transformation details of this table's columns and instead use the override details specified below.
-Where and Group By Clauses Optional SQL SELECT WHERE-clause and/or GROUP BY-clause.
-Parameter names can be specified using \$Pparameter_name\$ (with leading \$P and trailing \$), which are replaced at run-time by the parameter's value.
+Fields Description Where and Group Optional SQL SELECT WHERE-clause and/or GROUP BY-clause.
+Parameter names By Clauses can be specified using \$Pparameter_name\$ (with leading \$P and trailing \$), which are replaced at run-time by the parameter's value.
 Tip This is where you can build a statement to handle change data.
 Parameter values can be in-line replaced and included in the 'Where' clause.
 Prefix the parameter name with a '\$P' and add a trailing '\$'.
-For example, if we have a parameter called SALES_LOCATION_CODE we could construct a statement, such as WHERE location_code = '\$P\$ALES_LOCATION_CODE\$' AND region_code = 'NY'.
+For example, if we have a parameter called SALES LOCATION CODE we could construct a statement, such as WHERE location_code = '\$PSALES_LOCATION_CODE\$' AND region_code = 'NY'.
 When this statement is executed, the value of the parameter will replace the parameter name.
-For example if the parameter was set to 'New York' then the statement would execute as: WHERE location_code = 'New York' AND region_code = 'NY'.
-Clicking the SQL button opens the Where and Group By Clauses editor which provides control settings to assist you in constructing the SQL statement. ➤ Where and Group By Clauses Optional SQL SELECT WHERE-clause and/or GROUP BY-clause.
+For example if the parameter was set to 'New York' then the statement would execute as: WHERE location_code = 'New York' AND region_code = 'NY'. opens the Where and Group By Clauses editor which Clicking the SQL button provides control settings to assist you in constructing the SQL statement.
+Where and Group By Clauses Optional SQL SELECT WHERE-clause and/or GROUP BY-clause.
 Parameter names can be specified using \$Pparameter_name\$ (with leading \$P and trailing \$), which are replaced at run-time by the parameter's value.
-Eunction Set: Default SQL Server WHERE customer.city = '\$Pcity\$' AND customer.state = '\$F Mariable Columns Code Code Word wrap displayed code QK Cancel Help Override Load SQL Optional SQL statement to load data into the table, which overrides all other properties.
+Default SQL Server Function Set: WHERE customer.city = '\$Pcity\$' AND customer.state = '\$F > fx Functions ✓ III Available Columns code name address r city state (x) Parameters (X) agg_product_sales_lookback (X) city (X) FACT_SALES_KPI_END (X) FACT_SALES_KPI_START varchar(30) Type: The city in which the customer sells shipped product.
+Forms a hierarchy with code and state.
+Description Word wrap displayed code OK Cancel Help Override Load SQL Optional SQL statement to load data into the table, which overrides all other properties.
 The specified SQL will be executed instead of generated SQL.
 For a linked database specify a complete INSERT statement.
 For an ODBC source specify only the SELECT statement.
 Source View Name Oracle only: Name of the database view to be created by WhereScape RED (if necessary) in the source system that will be used to select the source data.
 Refer to Remote View Extract for details.